warkrug/an_introduction_to_sinatra/README.md

 When the browser is pointed at http://localhost:9292/form, the template at views/form.erb will be rendered (notice not form.html.erb).

+#### Layouts

+With a dynamic website, pages often share content.
+For example the HTML header and basic framework can be easily shared across pages.
+To enable this it is common to use a layout.

+If you include a layout.erb file within views, it will act as a layout for the rest of your pages, and will used as the default layout.

+See main/lib/views/layout.erb

 ### Sinatra::FormHelpers

 [Sinatra::FormHelpers](https://rubygems.org/gems/sinatra-formhelpers/versions/0.4.0)